nlxai/chat-sdk/README.md

 ## TypeScript

 This SDK is written in TypeScript so you can use our type definitions in your project.

+## Widget (WIP)

+We are working on a styled, themeable chat widget.
+Stay tuned!

 ## Contributing